Murray McLauchlan: Career

-In the 1960s McLauchlan moved to New York City, but had little success in promoting his musical career there.
+In the 1960s, McLauchlan moved to New York City, but had little success in promoting his musical career there.
 In 1970, McLauchlan returned to Toronto and signed with True North Records; he released an album, Songs from the Street in 1971.
-Over the next several years he had success in the pop, adult contemporary, country, and folk-music fields, with such songs as "Child's Song," the Juno Award-winning "Farmer's Song" (1973), and "Hurricane of Change" (also 1973).
+Over the next several years he had success in the pop, adult contemporary, country, and folk-music fields, with such songs as "Child's Song," the Juno Award-winning "The Farmer's Song" (1973), and "Hurricane of Change" (also 1973).

 In 1974 McLauchlan embarked on a long tour in the United States.
 He later released "Do You Dream of Being Somebody" (1975), and "Whispering Rain" (1979).

 In 1980, McLauchlan released the album Into a Mystery, with backing vocals by Carole Pope.

-In 1987, McLauchlan appeared on the children's television show, Sharon, Lois & Bram's Elephant Show singing his Juno-Award-Winning Farmer's Song.
+In 1987, McLauchlan appeared on the children's television show, Sharon, Lois & Bram's Elephant Show singing his The Farmer's Song.
 He appeared in Season 4 of The Elephant Show on the "Urban Cowboy" episode.

 McLauchlan hosted the highly rated CBC Radio program Swinging On a Star from 1989 to 1994.

 McLauchlan has held a commercial pilot license (CPL) with Instrument flight rating (IFR) and endorsements for multi-engine aircraft and seaplanes for decades.
 During a performance in the 1980s, McLauchlan commented to audiences, half-jokingly, of "giving this music thing a little more time" before giving it up and returning to flying for a living.

 In the late 1990s, McLauchlan was flying commercial airplanes as a "bush pilot" in Northern Canada.
-In 1986 he starred in a television special called Floating over Canada, in which he piloted a Cessna 185 float plane across Canada.
-This special was broadcast on U.S. public television on PBS, as well as in Canada on CBC.
+In 1984 he starred in a television special called Floating over Canada, in which he piloted a Cessna 185 float plane across Canada.
+This special was broadcast in Canada on CBC as well as in the U.S. on public television (PBS).
+This TV special featured several songs from Murray's then current album, "Heroes" and featured a number of special musical guests: Buffy Sainte-Marie, Ian Tyson, Gordon Lightfoot, Sylvie Tremblay, Levon Helm (of The Band), and Edith Butler, all of them representing different aspects and/or regions of Canada.

 In 1998, Penguin (Viking Books) released his autobiography The Ballad of Murray McLauchlan: Getting Out of Here Alive.

 In 2004 McLauchlan helped form a group known as "Lunch At Allen's" featuring McLauchlan, Marc Jordan, Cindy Church and Ian Thomas.
 The group formed as a result of meeting in Toronto for lunch at Allen's restaurant after McLauchlan's heart bypass surgery.
 Three CDs have been released as a result of this collaboration: Lunch at Allens (2004), Catch the Moon (2007) and More Lunch at Allens (2010).

-During the summer of 2016, he was performing in Lunch at Allen's in Ontario, Canada.
+During the summer of 2016, he was performing in Lunch at Allen's in Toronto, Ontario, Canada.